 4.4.
-Correction of biases in the velocity dispersions
+Correction of Biases in the Velocity Dispersions

-Both specBS and spectro1d measure velocity dispersions (σ) for galaxies. specBS does so, as described above, by including it as a term in the direct χ^2 fit of templates to galaxies.
-The velocity dispersion in spectro1d was computed as the average of the Fourier- and direct-fitting methods (Appendix B of Bernardi et al. 2003b; hereafter B03).
-However, due to changes in the spectroscopic reductions from the EDR to later releases, a bias appeared in the recent values available in the CAS.
+Both specBS and spectro1d measure velocity dispersions (σ) for galaxies; specBS does so, as described above, by including it as a term in the direct χ^2 fit of templates to galaxies.
+The velocity dispersion in spectro1d was computed as the average of the Fourier- and direct-fitting methods (Appendix B of Bernardi et al. 2003b, hereafter B03).
+However, because of changes in the spectroscopic reductions from the EDR to later releases, a bias appeared in the recent values available in the CAS.
 As shown in Appendix A of Bernardi (2007), σ values in the DR5 do not match the values used by B03.
 The difference is small but systematic, with spectro1d DR5 larger than B03 at $\sigma \leq 150 \text{ km s}^{-1}$.
 A similar bias is seen when comparing spectro1d DR5 with measurements from the literature (using the HyperLeda database; Paturel et al. 2003).
 Simulations similar to those in B03 show that the discrepancy results from the fact that the Fourier-fitting method is biased by $\sim 15\%$ at low dispersions ($\sim 100 \text{ km s}^{-1}$), whereas the direct-fitting method is not.
 We therefore use only the direct-fitting method in DR6.
-Figure 7 shows comparisons of the spectro1d DR6 velocity dispersions with those from B03, DR5 and the specBS measurements.
-There is good agreement between spectro1d DR6 and B03 (rms scatter $\sim 7.5\%$), and between spectro1d DR6 and specBS (rms scatter $\sim 6.5\%$), whereas spectro1d DR5 is clearly biased high at $\sigma \leq 150 \text{ km s}^{-1}$.
-The agreement between spectro1d DR6 and specBS measurements tend to be slightly smaller than DR6 at $\sigma \leq 100 \text{ km s}^{-1}$; specBS is similarly smaller than HyperLeda, whereas DR6 agrees with HyperLeda at these low dispersions.
+Figure 8 shows comparisons of the spectro1d DR6 velocity dispersions with those from B03, DR5, and the specBS measurements.
+There is good agreement between spectrold DR6 and B03 (rms scatter $\sim 7.5\%$), and between spectrold DR6 and specBS (rms scatter $\sim 6.5\%$), whereas spectro1d DR5 is clearly biased high at $\sigma \leq 150 \,\mathrm{km \, s^{-1}}$.
+The agreement between spectro1d DR6 and specBS is not surprising, since both are now based only on the direct-fitting method.
+The specBS measurements tend to be slightly smaller than DR6 at $\sigma < 100 \,\mathrm{km \, s^{-1}}$; specBS is similarly smaller than HyperLeda, whereas DR6 agrees with HyperLeda at these low dispersions.

-Figure 8 shows the distribution of the error on the measured velocity dispersions.
-The direct-fitting method used by spectro1d gives slightly larger errors than does the Fourier-fitting method, peaking at $\sim 10\%$.
-The figure shows that this error distribution is consistent with that found by comparing the velocity dispersions of ~ 300 objects from DR2 which had been observed more than once.
+Figure 9 shows the distribution of the error on the measured velocity dispersions.
+The direct-fitting method used by spectro1d gives slightly larger errors than does the Fourier-fitting method, peaking at ~10%.
+The figure shows that this error distribution is consistent with that found by comparing the velocity dispersions of ~300 objects from DR2 which had been observed more than once.

-Finally, HyperLeda reports substantially larger velocity dispersions than SDSS at $\sigma \geq 250$ km s-1.
-The excellent agreement between three methods (direct fitting, cross-correlation, and Fourier-fitting) applied to the SDSS spectra at the high velocity dispersion end gives us confidence in our velocity dispersions (Bernardi 2007), although it is unclear why the literature values are higher.
+Finally, HyperLeda reports substantially larger velocity dispersions than SDSS at $\sigma \ge 250$ km s-1.
+The excellent agreement between three methods (direct fitting, cross-correlation, and Fourier-fitting) applied to the SDSS spectra at the high-velocity dispersion end gives us confidence in our velocity dispersions (Bernardi 2007), although it is unclear why the literature values are higher.